Best Dog Harnesses of 2026

 Ruffwear Web Master Harness

 The Ruffwear Web Master was the outdoor dog gear brand’s first harness design, and it still lives up to the hype.
-For this guide, I tested a previous year’s version of this harness, and noted where my tester harness differs from the current year’s model.
+For this guide, I tested a previous year’s version of this harness and noted where my tester harness differs from the current year’s model.

 I’ve had the Ruffwear Web Master harness since I got my dog Miso in 2021—it was the first harness I purchased for her.
-Though I often reach for the lighterweight Flagline Harness these days, this harness was Miso’s trusty companion for multiple years, and I still use it in certain situations.
+Though I often reach for the lighter-weight Flagline Harness these days, this harness was Miso’s trusty companion for multiple years, and I still use it in certain situations.

-The 2025 version of the Web Master features a neck clip that allows you to put this harness on and take it off without pulling it over your dog’s head—great for head-shy dogs and older dogs who may lack the mobility to lift their front legs into a harness.
+The 2026 version of the Web Master features a neck clip that allows you to put this harness on and take it off without pulling it over your dog’s head—great for head-shy dogs and older dogs who may lack the mobility to lift their front legs into a harness.
 It also now has a front webbing loop attachment point.

 The two separate belly straps on this harness make it a secure pick for escape artist pups.
-Though the handle and design are good for lifting your dog up and over rocks, ladders, and other hiking obstacles, I do find that the harnesses with one single neck and belly panel offer more comfort/support for this use.
+Though the handle and design are good for lifting your dog up and over rocks, ladders, and other hiking obstacles, I do find that harnesses with a single neck and belly panel offer more comfort/support for this use.

-I was able to try the newer version of the Webmaster on one of my dogs and compare it to my older model.
+I was able to try the newer version of the Web Master on one of my dogs and compare it to my older model.
 I found that the sizing feels ever so slightly bigger on the newer model.

 Overall, this sturdy harness is the pick for large dogs who are tough on their gear and spend lots of time outdoors.